-This number feels horribly, insurmountably high.
+Even without the impact of the pandemic, this number feels horribly, insurmountably high.
 Personally, it makes my stomach turn and keeps me up at night.
-Hundreds of millions of people desperate not even to thrive but to simply survive.
+Hundreds of millions of people are desperate, not even to thrive, but to simply survive.

 But to focus on the scale of the current statistics ignores the progress we have already made over the past several decades in fighting extreme poverty.

-Because we have made progress.
+Because even with the incredible hurdles that are now ahead of us, we have made progress.
 A lot of progress.

 The majority of the reduction has been driven by Asian countries – particularly the development and advancement of India and China.
-Half of those living in extreme poverty today live in Sub-Saharan Africa where progress has been slower.
-In addition, the majority of those living in poverty live in rural areas where they are poorly educated and rely upon agriculture to survive.3
+In 2018, 80% of those living in extreme poverty today lived in rural areas, often in sub-Saharan Africa, where familiesthey are often poorly educated and rely upon agriculture to survive.4

 As I sit across from the Bethas and the Martins, I know that life is hard.
 Wildly, incomprehensibly hard.
 But I also know that these people are incredible – and that everything could change if the right opportunities materialized.

 We invest in entrepreneurs, helping them create or sustain jobs for themselves and their neighbors.
-And a job means an income, which means a cash flow, which means the ability to save and plan and dream.
+A job means an income, which means a cash flow, which means the ability to save and plan and dream.

-Our clients are moving the needle on extreme poverty, and we are fortunate to watch and help them do so.
+Even in the midst of so many setbacks, our clients are moving the needle on extreme poverty—and we are fortunate to help them do so.

-We have created tailored tools for farmers, addressing many of the challenges faced by the rural, agrarian majority of those living in extreme poverty.
-We work to connect them to markets, give them access to inputs and help them move from subsistence to commercial agriculture – radically transforming their farms and their futures.
+We have created tailored tools for farmers, addressing many of the challenges the rural, agrarian majority of those living in extreme poverty face.
+We work to connect them to markets, give them access to inputs, and help them move from subsistence to commercial agriculture – radically transforming their farms and their futures.